mohamuhsin/animal-fun-facts/README.md

 For now, let’s import the React from react and createRoot from react-dom/client.

 **2.** Click on index.html to find out the id of the HTML element to get a reference of.
 Use this id and the document object to get a reference of this element and store it in a constant called container.

+**3.** Create a React root so you can render content using the createRoot() method, passing container as an argument.
+Store this root in a constant called root.